 This is another top mini oil filled heater that stands at 16 inches tall and weighs about 6 lbs.

-It’s a great heater for a home office or workplace because it fits nicely under a desk.
+It’s a great oil heater for personal use at home or in the office because it fits nicely under a desk or table.

 The thin design also makes it ideal for other locations around the home where space is tight.